 The Rapid Center serves businesses and industries throughout the Southeast and beyond, providing access to world-class product development resources while working to achieve our goals of economic transformation and engaged learning.

 The Rapid Center is partially funded by the Economic Development Administration, an agency of the U.S. Department of Commerce, and is a partner of WCU's EDA University Center.
-As such, the Rapid Center acts as a bridge between academia and business - an interface to initiate and manage engagement opportunities between regional interests and faculty, staff and students.
+Collaborating with the Small Business Technology Development Center (SBTDC) and the Center for Entrepreneurship and Innovation in WCU’s College of Business, the Rapid Center assists individuals and companies whose combined successes will improve the economic strength of the state, the region and the Southeast.

 At the Rapid Center, businesses will find the both the engineering expertise and the facilities and equipment to get a project completed within budget and on time.
 Your intellectual property is protected, under contract, with our analysis and testing agreement (ATA).

 In addition to technical assistance, we offer access to business resources and information

 to help you move forward with successful commercialization of your product.
 Whether

 you are a startup or established corporation, a small or large business, an inventor

 or an entrepreneur, you will find we are fully engaged as partners with you in the

 effort to find practical solutions that meet your needs.

 To learn more about becoming a business partner with The Rapid Center, visit our Research and Development Partnerships page.